therupdeep/ecommerce-project-dbms/README.md

 ### Queries to be added:-

-1.details of all products present in cart along with total cost of cart 2.details of all products lesser than a particular price 3.details of all products lesser than a particular price and belonging to particular category 4.details of all products belonging to particular brand
+1. details of all products present in cart along with total cost of cart
+2. details of all products lesser than a particular price
+3. details of all products lesser than a particular price and belonging to particular category
+4. details of all products belonging to particular brand

 ### Example : To select details of all products in a particular category